(Singapore, Malaysia, Australia 1959 – )

 Gill's photographic records of her interventions recall botanical drawings and are printed in subtle tones of gray.
 In keeping with their observational purpose, they depict space up close and there are no vistas, faraway horizons or the distant sublime.
 They have something of the claustrophophic closeness and rank fecundity of tropical vegetation, which taxed the romantic imaginations of the 19th century.
 Gill's text has only a brief life out in the landscape as, if it is not eaten by insects, it rapidly rots away under the onslaught of the elements.
 While we may suspect that culture is impermanent, evolving and probably contingent, we do not really expect such classics as 'Frankenstein, The origin of species or Robinson Crusoe' to become 'cultural compost'.
 Gill has developed a form of wood-pulp fiction in which she 'literalises the landscape', stories and legends have taken root off the pages of books and grown into a fantastic local flora of transplanted narratives.

-Art Gallery of New South Wales, Art Gallery of New South Wales Annual Report 2003, 'Year in review' pg.14-35, Sydney, 2003, 2 (illus.), 18, 19 (illus.). illustration on page 2 is a detail of [m] and page 19 is of [b]
+Art Gallery of New South Wales, Art Gallery of New South Wales Annual Report 2003, 'Year in review', pg.14-35, Sydney, 2003, 2 (illus.), 18, 19 (illus.). illustration on page 2 is a detail of [m] and page 19 is of [b]

-Jill Sykes, Look, 'Marking year's end', pg.31, Look Dec 2003-Jan 2004, Dec 2003-Jan 2004, 31 (illus.). illustration is of m and n
+Jill Sykes, Look, 'Marking year's end', pg.31, Newtown, Dec 2003-Jan 2004, 31 (illus.). illustration is of m and n

-Wayne Tunnicliffe, Simryn Gill: selected works, Domain, 2002, 4 (illus.), 8, 13-14, 38-43 (illus.). illustrations are not of all 16 works
+Wayne Tunnicliffe, Simryn Gill: selected works, 'Self selection', pg.5-11, Sydney, 2002, 4 (illus.), 8, 13-14, 38-43 (illus.). illustrations are not of all 16 works

-Simryn Gill: selected works, Art Gallery of New South Wales, 27 Jul 2002–22 Sep 2002
+Simryn Gill: selected works, Art Gallery of New South Wales, Sydney, 27 Jul 2002–22 Sep 2002

-Unscripted, Art Gallery of New South Wales, 20 May 2005–24 Jul 2005
+Unscripted, Art Gallery of New South Wales, Sydney, 20 May 2005–24 Jul 2005